 Contacting Us About These Rights

-You can usually access, correct, or delete your personal data using your account settings and tools that we offer, but if you aren’t able to or you’d like to contact us about one of the other rights, scroll down to “How to Reach Us” to find out how to contact us.
+You can usually access, correct, or delete your personal data using your account settings and tools that we offer, but if you aren’t able to or you’d like to contact us about one of the other rights, feel free to contact us at any time.
 When you contact us about one of your rights under this section, we’ll need to verify that you are the right person before we disclose or delete anything.
 For example, if you are a user, we will need you to contact us from the email address associated with your account.
 You can also designate an authorized agent to make a request on your behalf by giving us written authorization.
 We may still require you to verify your identity with us.

 POPSMASH’s Services are worldwide.
 Different POPSMASH companies are the controller (or co-controller) of personal information, which means that they are the company responsible for processing that information, based on the particular service and the location of the individual using our Services.
 Depending on the Services you use, more than one company may be the controller of your personal data.
 Generally, the “controller” is the POPSMASH company that entered into the contract with you under the Terms of Service for the product or service you use.

 Other Things To Know

 - In the case of US based entities, entering into European Commission approved standard contractual arrangements with them, or ensuring they have signed up to the EU-US Privacy Shield; or

 - In the case of entities based in other countries outside the EEA, entering into European Commission approved standard contractual arrangements with them.

 You can ask us for more information about the steps we take to protect your personal information when transferring it from the EU.

 Shopify app permissions

 Shopify permissions are sometimes grouped together, so here's context on what they are and how we use them: